-KRIS M. NEELY, Professor of Art and Director of Interdisciplinary Studies Programs, (2016).
+KRIS M. NEELY, Interim Provost and Executive Vice President for Academic Affairs and Professor of Art, (2016).
 B.A., Wofford College; M.F.A., Goddard College.

-KELLY NEIL, Chairperson, Departments of English, Reading, and Literature and Professor of English/British Literature, (2015).
+KELLY NEIL, Chairperson, Department of English, Reading, and Literature and Professor of English/British Literature, (2015).
 B.A. and M.A., University of North Carolina at Greensboro; Ph.D., University of California.